 Cruising is my absolute favourite type of holiday.
 I went on my first cruise with my husband (then boyfriend) in 2007 and we loved it so much we did two back to back cruises for our honeymoon in 2008.
 As we’ve grown older our tastes have changed and we’ve adjusted our priorities, but we’ve loved every single cruise we’ve been on.
 In 2017 I cruised for two weeks whilst 6 weeks pregnant, which was certainly interesting and since then, we’ve had to adjust for family cruising!
-With a total of eight cruises across five different cruise lines under our belt, I found shopping for a family cruise a lot of fun – but the options were quite extensive, so I thought I’d share my tips for choosing a family cruise to make it easier for you to choose your next family getaway on the water!
+With a total of ten different cruises across multiple different cruise lines, including P&O cruises, Royal Caribbean, Carnival and Princess under our belt, I found shopping for a family cruise a lot of fun – but the options were quite extensive, so I thought I’d share my tips for choosing a family cruise to make it easier for you to choose your next family getaway on the water!

 Choosing the Cruise Line